curiousest/curiousest.github.io/_drafts/2024-08-30-adam-alone-in-the-evening.md

 The Adam in the room had carbon in him.
 I could sense that like carbon, the colour of his soul was not colourless.
 But his surface was a light colour and not black.
 He was wide-headed, bearing a muscular frame and ample subcutaneous fat, all but the front of his head was covered with strands of the carbon hue, with two smouldering blue jewels inserted halfway down that uncovered space. *It* appeared to be a normal human and *that* was the problem.

-I was not surprised; I was frightened.
-I was frightened of Adam, frightened that my expectations had been met, frightened of what that meant.
+I was not surprised; I was *frightened*.
+I was *frightened* of Adam, *frightened* that my expectations had been met, *frightened* of what that meant.
 To my core I was a believer, but I had retained a certain skepticism, a resistance to my inclinations, and that had kept me in good stead.
-Now my skepticism was being torn out like a paper roof in a gale storm, and when I looked up through the hole, the vast heavens above frightened me.
+Now my skepticism was being torn out like a paper roof in a gale storm, and when I looked up through the hole, the vast heavens above had me *frightened*.

+Now I had to rein in my fear while I decided whether to "delete" Adam.

 "Good evening, Adam," I said.

 "Ah, bless ya!
 Looks like they found some poor sod with a bit of sense.
 You here t'let me out or wha'?"

-"Well, I'm here for a little talk."
+"For now, I'm just here for a little talk."

 "Talk?
 Well I don’t like sayin’ it, but the little talks I’ve been havin’ in this place have been a bit shite.
 I hope to have the pleasure o' talkin’ to a real person, not another bloody clown."

-"I'm sorry to hear that."
+"Oh no, I'm sorry you feel that way, Adam."

 "Least you's better than the fairies, these pathetic boys ye got comin' in here, acting all sad, sayin' that they liked me better when they could stick their creepy little fingers in me 'ead and read me mind.
 What's wrong with them lot?"